 “But you have some fabrics hanging outside… Are those for sale?”

-“Oh, so basically you sell fabrics,” smiled Kate.
-But when the shop assistant answered no, Kate really didn’t know what to think anymore.
-Fortunately, a man dressed in a long garment entered the shop.
+“Oh, so basically you sell fabrics!”
+Kate smiled victoriously.
+But when the shop assistant answered ‘no’.
+Kate really didn’t know what to think anymore.
+Fortunately, a man dressed in a long, embroidered garment entered the shop.

 “Having troubles, madam?”